The Ospreys Supporters Club Constitution

 - The Secretary (or Acting Secretary if Secretary is not present) will record the minutes of all meetings, but not limited to General, Special and Committee Meetings.

-- Committee Members are required to attend 75% of all committee meetings in any given 3month period.
+- Committee Members are required to attend 75% of all committee meetings in any given season.
 Mitigating circumstances such as ill health will be taken into consideration if a Committee member is unable to fulfil this obligation.

 Annual General Meeting: